lucianoaf8/luca_newsletter/README.md

 ## Overview

 This project is a dynamic, visually appealing daily newsletter email template designed to deliver engaging content to users.
 The newsletter is driven by a `data.json` file, which allows for easy updates and customization without altering the core HTML structure.
-The template includes sections for motivational quotes, fun facts, a motivational GIF, top news articles, and weather highlights, all designed to be cohesive, modern, and static for compatibility with various email clients.
+The template includes sections for weather highlights, finance information, and potentially other engaging content, all designed to be cohesive, modern, and static for compatibility with various email clients.

 ## Features